jaythad13/Mathematikezettelkasten/Algebraic curves and Riemann surfaces --- math-199DR/notes/Functions on Riemann surfaces.md

 ### Holomorphic functions

-The raison d'etre for the complicated definition of a [[Riemann surfaces and algebraic curves --- math-199DR/notes/Riemann surfaces#_definition _ (compact, connected) Riemann surface, (holomorphic) atlas|holomorphic atlas]] is that we want to define holomorphic functions on (open sets) of a Riemann surface.
+The raison d'etre for the complicated definition of a [[Algebraic curves and Riemann surfaces --- math-199DR/notes/Riemann surfaces#_definition _ (compact, connected) Riemann surface, (holomorphic) atlas|holomorphic atlas]] is that we want to define holomorphic functions on (open sets) of a Riemann surface.
 In particular, we push everything to the complex numbers and since all charts are holomorphically equivalent, we're okay.
 Here we're going to show that this really works

 Let $W$ be an open subset of $X$, and $f$ be a function $W \to \mathbb{C}$ (till [[#_examples _ dumb examples of holomorphic functions|we talk about examples of holomorphic functions]]).